Introduction

 4. parse_info, a vector of strings stating how file names store information on “tile”, “band”, and “date”.
 In this case, local images are stored in files whose names are similar to TERRA_MODIS_012010_EVI_2014-07-28.tif.
 This file represents an image obtained by the MODIS sensor onboard the TERRA satellite, covering part of tile 012010 in the EVI band for date 2014-07-28.

-# Create a data cube object based on the information about the files
+# Create a data cube using local files

 source = "BDC",